acityinohio/bitbanter-archive/_posts/2015-01-14-minimalist-socialism.md

 thumb: 2015-01-14-minimalist-socialism.png
 ---

-*The framework for a voluntary Star Trek economy*
+*A proposed framework for a voluntary Star Trek economy*

 ![Protip text for image](/assets/2015-01-14-minimalist-socialism.png)